In marketing, only three metrics matter.

 The first question you have to answer is how you score on the three parameters.
 The second question is how they relate to each other; in other words, which button should be pressed the hardest.
 And the third question is how you can have each marketing discipline work together to increase your scores.
 Every experience at every touchpoint defines the result for your brand.
 All marketing disciplines must work aligned.

-Marketing is finally simple and bright again.
+Marketing is finally simple again.
 There are three metrics to manage.
 If you do that well, you will increase your market share.
 But what do you do with all your other measurement data?
 Look at it from a different perspective.
 Ask yourself how they can help you strengthen your scores on the three most important parameters.
 You'll see that all the pieces of the puzzle suddenly fall together nicely.